 Cut off or pull through excess polyfill to prevent wicking and replace the polyfill as you see fit.
 She ain’t pretty but she is functional.

 Punch your holes in the same place on the lid, making sure the outer-most hole isn’t too close to the edge of the lid as the syringe filter will overhang some-what.
 Next, take your high temperature epoxy, I use Gorilla Glue Epoxy and mix together the resin and hardener.
-Don’t use the RTV silicone, it is not a bonding agent and will fail when you knock the ports.
+You will almost defiantly knock off the syringe filter at least once, this isn’t a problem.
+Just re-secure it with RTV or Epoxy.

 Take your syringe filter and on the barbed side (that would fit into a luer lock syringe) put a bead of epoxy on the blue rim of it.
 You’ll see that the top has more perforations/vents which will indicate which way up the filter should be.